robertdebock/katacoda-scenarios/sweat-and-tears-with-docker/volumes-answer.md

 2. Run the http image, map the named-volume "mydata" to /usr/local/apache2/htdocs, exposing port 81.

 `docker run -d -v mydata:/usr/local/apache2/htdocs -p 81:80 httpd`{{execute}}

+Nota bene: The option `-d` is used here to daemonize the container, allowing you to continue working.